nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 #### AM335x u-boot

 I want to get [Netboot](https://github.com/LeMaker/u-boot/blob/master/doc/SPL/README.am335x-network) working so I can do TFTP boot in SPL.
+[This article](https://www.linuxjournal.com/content/handy-u-boot-trick) has a good overview of what net booting is and how it works in u-boot.

 - [TI: AM335x board bringup tips](http://processors.wiki.ti.com/index.php/AM335x_board_bringup_tips)
 - [TI: AM335x U-Boot User's Guide](http://processors.wiki.ti.com/index.php/AM335x_U-Boot_User%27s_Guide#Boot_Over_UART)
+- [BBB boot process overview](https://github.com/victronenergy/venus/wiki/bbb-boot-process-overview) is a pretty good high level overview of the boot stages

+To get the u-boot build used on the canonical images for the BBB or other Beagle boards you can follow the [build instructions on eewiki](https://www.digikey.com/eewiki/display/linuxonarm/BeagleBone+Black#BeagleBoneBlack-Bootloader:U-Boot).
+They use patches from the [eewiki/u-boot-patches](https://github.com/eewiki/u-boot-patches) repository.

+#### USB Gadget Mass Storage

+The [`ums` driver](https://boundarydevices.com/u-boot-usb-mass-storage-gadget/) in u-boot is extremely useful for imaging device memory like inaccessible SD cards or eMMC.
+It's simple to use on block devices, for example `ums 0 mmc 0`.
+When the device is connected via USB to a host machine you can use a program like [Etcher](https://www.balena.io/etcher/) to image it as if it was a normal USB mass storage device.

 ### STM32 Bare Metal